Niceanyh/LonglyCode/Comp201.md

 #### Agile Development

 #### Incremental Development(Scrum)
 &#8195;the development and delivery is broken down into increments (SCRUM sprints) with each increment delivering part of the required functionality
 &#8195;User requirements are prioritised
 &#8195;Once the development of an increment is started, the requirements are frozen
+&#8195;Advantage: customer requirement, Lower risk of overall project failure.

 <h2 id="2">Week2</h2>
 ### Lecture 4
 ### Lecture 5